What is covered under the IRS whistleblower reward program?

 For a tax-deductible donation of $50.00 or more, you can obtain a copy of the Handbook from the National Whistleblower Center.
 All proceeds for these sales are donated to the National Whistleblower Center.

-Where can I obtain legal assistance in filing Tax whistleblower case?
+Where can I obtain legal assistance in filing an IRS whistleblower case?

 Please fill out one of the Kohn, Kohn and Colapinto’s consultation request form describing your case.